Home / Industries / B2B SaaS

 Case 02 · Series B SaaS · $12M ARR

-Board pressure on CAC payback.
-Paid channels scaled, efficiency declining quarter over quarter.
+Board focus on CAC payback.
+Paid channels scaled, but pipeline quality did not.

 Series B with a $4M marketing budget and CAC payback at 28 months.
 The board wanted 18 months.
 The marketing team was hitting MQL targets.
-The problem was ICP - paid spend was optimized for a buyer cohort with lower ACV and shorter retention than the cohort the product was actually designed for.
-The diagnostic identified the high-value cohort and rebuilt paid strategy targeting it specifically.
+The growth question was ICP - paid spend was built around a buyer cohort with lower ACV and shorter retention than the cohort the product was actually designed for.
+The growth build identified the high-value cohort and rebuilt paid targeting around it.

-The next two quarters: same spend, 47% reduction in CAC payback period.
+The next two quarters: same spend, clear lift in CAC payback quality.
 Pipeline quality improved because the cohort closed faster and retained longer.

 3.1x